frkosurf/voot-specification/VOOT.md

 client authenticates to the API using an access token.

 # API
-The VOOT API supports three calls:
+The VOOT API supports two calls:

 1. Retrieve a list of groups the user is a member of;
-2. Retrieve information, i.e.: attributes of a user;
-3. Retrieve the list of people that are member of a group the user is also a member of.
+2. Retrieve the list of people that are member of a group the user is also a member of.

 For the API calls one has to specify the user identifier for which the